o-x-y-g-e-n/bestuxschool/content/posts/2021-01-15--new-york-university/index.md

 ---

-## Faculty at ITP MPS Graduate Program - New York University [🔗](https://tisch.nyu.edu/itp/itp-people/faculty)
+## Faculty at ITP MPS Graduate Program - New York University [read more](https://tisch.nyu.edu/itp/itp-people/faculty)
 ITP has over 100 adjunct professors who teach at ITP on a rotating basis.
 You can find bios at the ITP People Directory.
 ![research_stats](research_stats.png)